-The Coastal Shorelands Boundary is also delineated on the official Plan Map (Map 1) and is a mater of policy.
+The Coastal Shorelands Boundary is also delineated on the official Plan Map and is a matter of policy.

-SECTION 5.
-DESIGNATION OF SITE-SPECIFIC MANAGEMENT UNITS, USES AND ACTIVITIES
+SECTION 5.-DESIGNATION OF SITE-SPECIFIC MANAGEMENT UNITS, USES AND ACTIVITIES

-PURPOSE: This section sets forth the 144 aquatic and shoreland management units for the estuary and adjacent lands.
-Each management unit details uses and activities that are allowed, or may be allowed subject to special conditions, within each respective unit.
+PURPOSE: This section sets forth the 164 aquatic and shoreland management units (including navigation channels) for the estuary and adjacent lands.-Each management unit details uses and activities that are allowed, or may be allowed subject to special conditions, within each respective unit.